-^{}Gold equivalent grades are defined in the footnotes to the Reserve Statement below All-in Sustaining Costs ("AISC") as presented are defined by the World Gold Council less corporate G&A
+^{}Gold equivalent grades are defined in the footnotes to the Reserve Statement below

 The Moss Mine Project encompasses 15 patented lode claims covering 102.8 hectares and 468 unpatented lode claims for a total of 4,030.8 hectares.
 The focus of the FS is the gold-silver mineralization associated with the Moss Vein, the West Extension and adjacent stockworks on the patented claims.
 All of the project facilities, including the open-pit, heap leach pad, waste dumps and other ancillary works are designed to be constrained wholly within the patented claims.